Meet The Team

 BCBA

-My name is Emily.
-I graduated from the University of Illinois Urbana-Champaign with bachelors degrees in psychology and Spanish and a minor in criminology.
-I became a Registered Behavior Technician in 2021 after working over my summer break at an ABA clinic and falling in love with the field.
-This led me to pursue a Master of Science in Applied Behavior Analysis degree to become a Board Certified Behavior Analyst which I completed in August of 2024!
-I believe that each client is their own unique individual, and I love that In2Great! provides personalized treatment to fit each client’s specific needs and interests!
-When I am not at work I love to bake, tend to my many house plants, go for long walks, read, and spend time with my friends and family!
+I graduated with my bachelors in Psychology and Spanish from the University of Illinois Urbana-Champaign.
+I became a Registered Behavior Technician in 2021 and ended up falling in love with the field.
+This led me to pursue a Master of Science in Applied Behavior Analysis to become a Board-Certified Behavior Analyst.
+I am passionate about a comprehensive and compassionate approach to ABA and I love working with families to individualize treatment goals to fit each client's unique needs!
+When I am not at work, I love to bake, tend to my many house plants, go for long walks, read, and spend time with my friends and family!

 Crystal